Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 Since rubric-based marking involves a few setup steps, we have dedicated a separate video for rubric-based marking

 ## How to add unstructured marks
 Unstructured marks refer to the tick and half-tick tools in the toolbar.
-They are called unstrcutured marks, because they add a mark to the document, but they do not specify which question the mark applies to.
+They are called unstructured marks, because they add a mark to the document, but they do not specify which question the mark applies to.

 A half-tick mark always counts exactly 0.5 marks, but a tick-mark can be configured to count a specific number of marks.